johanzi/GOMAP_maize_B73_NAM5/README.md

 # Protein sequences of B73 NAM5

-Download fasta file containing all annotated peptides from Maize GDB.
+Download the fasta file containing all annotated peptides from Maize GDB.

 ```
 # Download fasta file